jmorrison11/jmorrison11.github.io/melodymaker.md

 understanding of stacks and queues.

 - public Melody(Queue<Note> song)
-    -Initializes your melody to store the passed in Queue of Notes.
+  - Initializes your melody to store the passed in Queue of Notes.

 - public double getTotalDuration()
   - Returns the total length of the song in seconds.
 If the song includes a repeated section the length should include that repeated section twice.